-Desexed and micro-chipped dogs are eligible for a discounted registration fee.
-New registrations claiming the desexing and microchipping discount, will require evidence to be attached to the registration application.
-The registration period is from 1 July to 30 June of each year.
+Desexed and microchipped dogs are eligible for a Lifetime registration fee.
+Registrations claiming the desexing and microchipping discount, will require evidence to be attached to the registration application.
+However, owners do have the option of only registering a desexed and microchipped dog for 1 year - must be indicated on the registration form.

 A Registration Form can be downloaded below.
-You will be given an identification tag for your dog to wear on its collar.
-Please ensure that the tag remains fitted at all times.
-An animal seen without it's identification are deemed "Unregistered" and treated as such.
+Complete the registration form and submit with relevant paperwork.
+Upon paymet of hte application fees, you will be given an identification tag for you to place on your dog's collar.
+Please ensure that the tag remains fitted at all times, as a dog seen without it's identification tag is deemed "unregistered" and treated as such.
+Replacement tags are available for purchase from Council Administration Offices for a small fee.

-For registration fees, please refer to the Barcaldine Regional Council 2018/2019 Fees and Charges.
+Registration fees are listed on the registration form or please refer to the Barcaldine Regional Council Register of Fees and Charges (https://www.barcaldinerc.qld.gov.au/downloads/file/2281/2023-2024-register-of-fees-and-charges)

 By Mail - cheques or money orders can be posted to PO Box 191, Barcaldine QLD 4725